 Massachusetts General Hospital’s talented and dedicated researchers are working to push the boundaries of science and medicine every day.
 In this series we highlight a few individuals who have recently received awards or honors for their achievements:

 Dennis Brown, PhD, Director of the MGH Program in Membrane Biology, assumed the presidency of the American Physiological Society (APS) in April, immediately following the APS annual meeting at Experimental Biology 2017.
-As one of his presidential goals, Brown underscored the need to reach out to life scientists who may not consider themselves physiologists and welcome them under the APS umbrella.

 “My lab focuses on how the kidney responds to signals in the body to maintain water and acid/base balance.